View Districts of Workforce Shortage (DWS), Inner/Outer Metro areas, ASGC Remoteness Areas (ASGC-RA 06) and associated information.

 What it doesThe Commonwealth-supported McGrath Foundation breast care nurses are trained, registered nurses who provide information, care, and practical and emotional support to women diagnosed with breast cancer, their families and carers.

-Commonwealth supported breast care nurses are in place in 44 communities across Australia.
-89% of these nurses are located in rural and remote communities.
+The Commonwealth provides funding for the placement of 57 breast care nurses in communities across Australia.
+Around 87% of these nurses are located in rural and remote communities.

 |State/ Territory||Rural/remote areas||Metropolitan areas|

 |Moree, Armidale, Shoalhaven, Mudgee, Bathurst, Grafton, Griffith, Cooma Monaro, Young, Goulburn, Wagga Wagga, Wollongong, Lismore||Hornsby, North Sydney, Campbelltown, Queanbeyan|

 |Warragul, Bairnsdale, Sale, Ballarat, Horsham, Colac, Warrnambool, Shepparton, Benalla, Swan Hill, Mornington||Geelong|